NetTrack by Missing Link Software

 NetTrack features an FCC license lookup function

-and import it (them) into it's own database for instant lookups.
+selected database type and import it (them) into it's own

-We suggest importing only the entries for your state, or
+database for instant lookups.
+We suggest importing only the

-adjacent states if you are near a border.
-NetTrack allows you to
+entries for your state, or adjacent states if you are near a

-import up to 4 different states for searches, or it can import
+border.
+NetTrack allows you to import up to 4 different states

-(582,000 entries).
+million HAM entries.
 The less you import, the faster and smaller

 your database will be.
-This is especially true for the HAM

 You can keep the FCC database up to date by